 Asking these kinds of questions can give you a better sense of why the company is offering investors the chance to purchase more shares at a discount.
 Speaking of the discount, consider how much of a deal you’re really getting.
 Go back to the company’s fundamentals and consider how likely it is that the share price will rise in the future.
 Compare that number to what you might make in profit by selling your rights to buy the shares to help with your decision.

 A rights offering is largely motivated by the company’s needs and it may present an opportunity to expand your portfolio.
 However, it’s important to consider the pros and cons to determine how it fits within your broader investment strategy.
 Getting a bargain may backfire if it doesn’t help you to reach your investment goals.

 - Remember that individual stocks are just one part of a well-rounded portfolio.
 Stocks, mutual funds, ETFs and real estate are a few of the ways you can diversify your investments.
 This is important for managing risk with your investments.

 - Consider talking to a financial advisor if you’re presented with a rights offering and aren’t sure how to handle it.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Eva-Katalin, ©iStock.com/deepblue4you, ©iStock.com/Bet_Noire